alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/index.md

 ### Teamwork

 Teamwork is an essential feature of machine learning projects, and engineering projects in general, both in research and industry.
-Therefore, it is a requirement of this class to work on the projects in groups of at least two students.
-We recommend to form teams of up to four people, but slightly larger teams may be allowed depending on the difficulty and characteristics of the project.
+Therefore, it is a requirement of this class to work on the projects in **groups of at least three students**.
+We recommend to form teams of up to five people, but slightly larger teams may be allowed depending on the difficulty and characteristics of the project.

 Working in teams does not necessarily mean that every teammate contributes equally to every part of the project.
 It is up to each team to design their most suitable distribution of the workload.
 However, we do expect every student to engage in all stages of the project (literature review, design, coding, analysis, writing, presentation, etc.).